Mangkunegara VI

 Mangkunegara VI, 6th Duke of Mangkunegaran (1 March 1857 – 25 June 1928) was the prince of Mangkunegaran from 1896 to 1916.

-Biography

 Early life

-Mangkunegara was born in the Mangkunegaran Palace as R.M.
-Suyitno.
-He was the fourth son of Mangkunegara IV and Raden Ayu Dunuk.
-As he reached adulthood he took the name K.P.A.
-Dayaningrat.
-The younger brother of the fifth Mangkunegara.
+Mangkunegara VI was born in the Mangkunegaran Palace as Gusti Raden Mas Suyitno.
+He was the fourth son of Mangkunegara IV and his principal consort, Kanjeng Bendara Raden Ayu Adipati Mangkunegara (née Gusti Raden Ajeng Dunuk), a daughter of Mangkunegara III.
 When Mangkunegara V died after falling from a horse, his throne was taken by his brother.

+At 10 years old, he enrolled Europeesche Lagere School Surakarta.
+In 1874 (1803 AJ) he was styled as Kanjeng Pangeran Harya Dayaningrat.

+In 1884 (Rebo Pon, 22 Rabingulakhir, Jimawal 1813 AJ), he married his principal consort, Raden Ajeng Hartati, a daughter of Bendara Raden Mas Harya Gondowardoyo, son of Bendara Kanjeng Pangeran Harya Blitar, son of Pakubuwana IV.
+Her mother was Bendara Raden Ayu Gondowardoyo (née Bendara Raden Ajeng Selok), a daughter of Mangkunegara III by his concubine, Mas Ayu Sumaningsih.
+However, the marriage didn't produce children.
+His first child, a son, Bendara Raden Mas Suyono, was born in 1895 to a concubine, Bendara Raden Wandaningsih.
+His second child, a daughter, Bendara Raden Ajeng Suwasti, was born in 1897, to a concubine, Bendara Raden Ciptaningsih.

 Reign

 Mangkunegara VI was crowned on 21 November 1896.
 He prioritized economic development.
 When an economic crash came because the price of sugar fell due to emerging competition from Brazil, he adjusted and repaid much of the debt incurred under his predecessor.
 He also enacted a number of cultural policies, obliging men to cut their long hair and made saluting unnecessary.
 He also brought tables and chairs into meetings that had previously been conducted sitting on the floor and allowed the people to embrace Christianity.
 He made the Mangkunegara Sultanate an independent power parallel to the Surakarta Sunanate.
 Mangkunegara VI became a new competitor in the fight over Kasunanan Javanese culture.